SNAP-EBT at the Annandale Farmers Market

-Britepaths is excited to partner with the Fairfax County Park Authority and FRESHFARM to help community members who use SNAP/EBT benefits shop for fresh produce at the Annandale Farmers Market on Thursday mornings through November 4.
+In 2021, Britepaths began a partnership with the Fairfax County Park Authority and FRESHFARM to help community members who use SNAP/EBT benefits shop for fresh produce at the Annandale Farmers Market each Thursday morning during the market season.
 Read the press release

 While the foundation of our Food Bridge program is providing short-term and emergency food support to local families in crisis in the form of non-perishable foods and grocery store gift cards, we have sought new ways to provide our neighbors in need with access to fresh foods for many years.
 In 2011, we expanded our food outreach to include Our Daily Veggies farmers market vouchers to help our families purchase fresh produce during the market season.
 Through our work with the Fairfax Food Council, we are helping promote sustainability and access to healthy food for all in Fairfax County and the Northern Virginia region.

-In the photo: The SNAP/EBT table at the Annandale Farmers Market on September 30.
+In the Photo: The SNAP/EBT table at the Annandale Farmers Market on September 30, 2021.
 From left to right, Annandale Market Manager Michael Fay, Britepaths Programs Manager Mila Cobos, and Britepaths volunteers Diane Charles and Therese Burruss.